Pat Tillman: Memorials and tributes

 On Saturday, April 15, 2005, 5,000 participants turned out for the inaugural Pat's Run (which has become the annual fundraising event for the Pat Tillman Foundation) in Tempe.
 The racers traveled along the 4.2 mi course around Tempe Town Lake to the finish line, on the 42-yard line of Sun Devil Stadium in order to commemorate the number which Tillman wore as a Sun Devil and which was later retired in his honor.
 A second race took place in San Jose.
 Sponsored by the Pat Tillman Foundation, Pat's Run has continued to grow every year, with more than 28,000 attendees in April 2019.
 Various "honor runs", in locations such as Austin, Texas, take place around the country at the same time as Pat's Run and are supported by Arizona State University's Alumni Association.

 In 2004, the NFL donated $250,000 to the United Service Organizations to build a USO center in memory of Tillman.
 The Pat Tillman USO Center, the first USO center in Afghanistan, opened on Bagram Air Base on April 1, 2005.
 As of 2019, the NFL continues to support the Pat Tillman Foundation through its Salute to Service campaign honoring United States military service members along with other military and veteran nonprofits.

+The song "World Wide Suicide" by Pearl Jam, released March 14, 2006, was written largely about Tillman.

 The Pacific-10 Conference renamed its annual defensive player-of-the-year award in football to the Pat Tillman Defensive Player of the Year.

 Forward Operating Base Tillman was close to the Pakistan border, near the village of Lwara in Paktika Province, Afghanistan.

 Tillman's high school, Leland High School in San Jose, renamed its football field after him.
 In New Almaden, an unincorporated community adjacent to San Jose, where Tillman grew up, a memorial was constructed near the Almaden Quicksilver County Park.
 This memorial was dedicated in September 2007 during the annual New Almaden Day celebration.
 In Phoenix, the Balsz School District named a middle school in 2018 after Tillman.

 The skateboarding bulldog featured on YouTube and in an Apple iPhone commercial was named after Tillman.

 Two books about Tillman were published in 2009.
 Jon Krakauer, author of Into Thin Air and Into the Wild, chronicles Tillman's story in Where Men Win Glory: The Odyssey of Pat Tillman, published by Doubleday on September 15.
 Meanwhile, Tillman's mother, Mary Tillman, also wrote a book about her son, Boots on the Ground by Dusk, which was released in April 2008.

-Following Tillman's death, the Ohio State Linebackers Corp consisting of A. J. Hawk, Bobby Carpenter and Anthony Schlegel, as well as center Nick Mangold, grew their hair in tribute to Tillman, imitating Tillman's trademark locks.
+Following Tillman's death, Ohio State Linebackers consisting of A. J. Hawk, Bobby Carpenter, and Anthony Schlegel, as well as center Nick Mangold, grew their hair in tribute, imitating Tillman's trademark locks.